A plethora for playoffs: MLB proposes up to 16 teams advance - WHIZ News

 Put it this way: If eight teams had qualified for the playoffs in each league from 1995 (when wild cards started) through 2019, a total of 46 MLB clubs at or below .500 would have made it, the Elias Sports Bureau said.
 That’d average out to just under two per season.

-Only once has a baseball team reached the playoffs with a losing record.
-George Brett, Willie Wilson and the 1981 Royals went 50-53 overall, but made the postseason because of a 30-23 mark in the second half of a strike-split season.
+Only once has a big league team reached the playoffs with a losing record.
+George Brett, Willie Wilson and the 1981 Royals went 50-53 overall, but qualified for an expanded postseason because of a 30-23 mark in the second half of a strike-split season.

 Veteran skipper Bobby Valentine is OK with extra playoff teams — with a caveat.